JohanPeraldi/birthday-card-template/README.md

 # 🎉 Birthday Card Template

-A beautifully animated, customizable digital birthday card generator built with React, TypeScript, and framer-motion — perfect for sending someone special a delightful surprise!
+A customizable birthday card template built with React and TypeScript, designed to be generated and customized via scripts.

 ---